Allow us to let you in on a little secret. Costa Rica is not cheap. OK, maybe it’s not a secret, but it certainly isn’t a widely known truth.

 Tip #4: Go without hot water and AC.

-The easiest way to get around Costa Rica is by car.
+The most common way to get around Costa Rica is by car.
 Renting a car for the duration of your stay in Costa Rica will give you the flexibility to explore the country with ease.
-Most roads in Costa Rica are paved and are fairly easy to drive on.
-However, Costa Rica is still a developing country so you will come across unpaved roads, lack of signs, as well as people, cows, horses, lizards, etc in the middle of the road.

 If you choose to rent a car, pre-book it well in advance, especially if you plan on traveling during the high season.
 One week car rental during high season will cost anywhere between $400-$600 per week, depending on the type of car and insurance package you select.
 It’s a great deal if you are traveling with 2-3 others, but an expensive investment if there are just two of you.